-- (1) On receiving a written application by an individual Applicant or Registrant, the Registrar may exempt, reduce, defer, or refund all or part of a fee or special assessment specified in Schedule C of the Bylaws if the Registrar is satisfied that the imposition of the fee or special assessment would cause undue financial hardship for the individual Applicant or Registrant, or if there are extenuating circumstances that warrant the exemption, reduction, deferral, or refund. - (2) On receiving a written application by a Registrant Firm, the Registrar may waive payment of all or part of a fee for the Registrant Firm specified in sections 6.1(1), 6.4(2), 6.4(4), 6.5(2), or Schedule C of the Bylaws, pursuant to section 50(1)(h) of the PGA [Fees and special assessments], if the Registrar is satisfied that - (a) the Registrant Firm was a member of EGBC's Organizational Quality Management Program as of June 30, 2021, and - (b) the Registrant Firm had paid all outstanding fees and any amounts owing pursuant to its membership in the Organizational Quality Management program as of June 30, 2021. - (3) A Registrant Firm is not eligible to apply for the reduction, deferral, or refund of fees or special assessments, except in accordance with subsection (2).
+- (1) On receiving a written application by an individual Applicant or Registrant, the Registrar may exempt, reduce, defer, or refund all or part of a fee or special assessment specified in Schedule C of the Bylaws if the Registrar is satisfied that the imposition of the fee or special assessment would cause undue financial hardship for the individual Applicant or Registrant, or if there are extenuating circumstances that warrant the exemption, reduction, deferral, or refund. - (2) On receiving a written application by a Registrant Firm, the Registrar may waive payment of all or part of a fee for the Registrant Firm specified in section 6.1(1) of the Bylaws [Application Fees], sections 6.4(2) or (4) of the Bylaws [Annual Fees], section 6.5(2) of the Bylaws [Special Assessments], or Schedule C of the Bylaws [Fees], pursuant to section 50(1)(h) of the PGA [Fees and special assessments], if the Registrar is satisfied that - (a) the Registrant Firm was a member of EGBC's Organizational Quality Management Program as of June 30, 2021, and - (b) the Registrant Firm had paid all outstanding fees and any amounts owing pursuant to its membership in the Organizational Quality Management program as of June 30, 2021.

+(3) A Registrant Firm is not eligible to apply for the reduction, deferral, or refund of fees or special assessments, except in accordance with subsection (2).